Home Automation- A Guide to Timed Events

 On Device Timing

-Many switches have inbuilt timers which means that they can be programmed to operate at a particular time and are not dependent on a central control.
+Many devices have inbuilt timers which means that they can be programmed to operate at a particular time and are not dependent on a central control.

 Tasmota devices can be configured with up to 16 independent timers see Setting Tasmota Timers with MQTT.